 I’m very excited about this post, for several reasons.
 First, I get to feature one of my very best friend’s in the whole wide world, Amanda Wright.
 Amanda has been my BFF for over 18 years and counting.
 She is a brilliant accountant, loving wife, doting mother, and a loyal friend.
 She has been one of my biggest cheerleaders since we met at Temple University.
 She’s supported the blog and the brand from day one.
 She’s also the queen of coordination.
-She love’s to style her whole family in the cutest ensembles no matter how much her husband protest and he’s been known to protest…lol Second I’m doing my part to shade light on a very important topic; size inclusion in fashion.
+She love’s to style her whole family in the cutest ensembles no matter how much her husband protest and he’s been known to protest…lol Second I’m doing my part to shade light on a very important topic:

 Amanda and I have a passion for fashion, but we noticed something very unsettling in the fashion world (ready to wear and luxury) a long time ago, designer/brands don’t make cute clothes in EVERY size….